vicb/flyXC/libs/windy-sounding/CONTRIBUTING.md

 # windy-plugin-sounding

-The `windy-plugin-sounding` display sounding tailored for paraglider pilots.
+The `windy-plugin-sounding` displays soundings customized for paraglider pilots.

 ## Development